sheldonsebastian/Malaria_Classification/docs/index.md

 ### MLP using random grid search hyper-parameter tuning:

 <div style="text-align: justify">
+The code for manual MLP can be found <a href="https://github.com/sheldonsebastian/Red-Blood-Cell-Classification/blob/main/src/model_trainers/0_manual.py">here</a> and model architecture can be found <a href="https://github.com/sheldonsebastian/Red-Blood-Cell-Classification/blob/1213635ec4cea020a2adc34459ad9911b88d43bc/src/model_trainers/model_dispatcher.py#L8">here</a>.
+The model uses 3 layers of 512 neurons each and contains BatchNormalization for faster convergence and Dropout to avoid dead neurons.
+The activation function used in each layer was 'relu' and final layer had softmax for classifying images into 4 categories.
+The loss used was 'sparse categorical cross entropy' and optimizer used was Adam with learning rate of 0.00001. <br><br> To avoid waiting long train time, early stopping callbacks from keras was used along with model checkpoints to save best model based on validation data.
+The model was trained for 5000 epochs with batch size of 1024.
+A summary of the model and training is shown in below table:
 </div>

 ### MLP using automatic hyper-parameter tuning using Optuna:

 <div style="text-align: justify">

 </div>

 ## Results & Analysis